MicrosoftDocs/visualstudio-docs/docs/install/install-visual-studio.md

    ![License Terms and Privacy Statement](media/vs2017-privacy-and-license-terms.PNG "Microsoft License Terms and Privacy Statement")

-For a demo of how to download the Visaal Studio bootstrapper and then install the Visual Studio Installer, see the following video: <br /><br />
+For a demo of how to download the Visual Studio bootstrapper file and then install the Visual Studio Installer, see the following video: <br /><br />

 <div style="padding-top: 56.25%; position: relative; width: 100%;">
 <iframe style="position: absolute;top: 0;left: 0;right: 0;bottom: 0;" width="100%" height="100%" src="https://mva.microsoft.com/en-US/training-courses-embed/getting-started-with-visual-studio-2017-17798/Download-the-Visual-Studio-Installer-GgrESHD6D_3311787171" frameborder="0" allowfullscreen></iframe>
 </div>

 ## Install workloads
- After the installer is finished installing, it’s time to pick the feature sets—or workloads—that you want.
-Select one or more of the workloads to customize your installation.
+ After the installer is installed, you can use it to customize your installation by picking the feature sets—or workloads—that you want.
 Here's how.

 1. Find the workload you want in the **Installing Visual Studio** screen.